Wixford: Notable buildings

 The parish church is dedicated to St. Milburga of Wenlock and was founded in the 12th century.
 The Domesday Book makes no mention of a priest at Wixford.
 The dedication of the church to the Saxon St. Milburg seems to be evidence of its antiquity, but not necessarily of a pre-Conquest foundation, for the cult of St. Milburg was revived, after long neglect, by the translation of her relics at Wenlock Priory in 1101.
 The church comprises a nave and chancel under one roof, south chantry chapel, south porch, and bell turret.
 There is one ancient, uninscribed bell, and another by John Martin of Worcester, dated.
 The bell was recast in 1937, retaining the old inscription.
 The church was restored in 1881 and the south porch and the western bell turret probably date from then.

 There are two Norman doorways on the south having columns.
 The southern chapel, dedicated to St. John the Baptist, was built early in the 15th century by Thomas de Cruwe, who was legal advisor to Margaret Beauchamp.
 In the south chapel is the fine table tomb to Thomas de Cruwe and his wife, Juliana (1400–11), with fine canopied brasses.
 The church is approached by a churchyard shaded by an old yew.
 In 1660, six parishioners accused the rector of wishing to cut down a yew tree in the churchyard 'the like whereof is not to be found in all the diocese'.
 In 1730 Dr. Thomas, rector here, gave its height as 53 ft and its circumference as 18 ft 3 in.
 However, according to a rhyme in a volume of cuttings relating to Ragley at the Shire Hall.
 'In 1763 in Wixford churchyard there was felled a yew tree.
 In 1765 there was planted another that never will thrive.'

 The churchyard also contains a grade II listed horsehouse of hurdle and gorse with a thatched roof dating from the 18th century.
 Wixford never having a separate living, being a chapel of Exhall since the reformation so it was provided for the mounts of the visiting clergy from other parishes.
 There is also a fine large base of a churchyard cross with a moulded top edge, the stump of a shaft, and three steps to the platform dating from the 15th century.
 For much of the late 19th and early 20th century people travelled from Alcester to the Sunday evening services in St Milburga's.
 The remains of Oversley Castle are 0.5 mi north of the village and the Roman road Icknield Street runs very close by.

 Governance

-Wixford is part of the Alcester & Rural ward of Stratford-on-Avon District Council and is represented by Susan Adams (Conservative).
-Nationally, it is part of the Stratford-on-Avon constituency; the current member of parliament is Nadhim Zahawi of the Conservative Party.
-Prior to Brexit in 2020 it was part of the West Midlands electoral region of the European Parliament.
+Wixford is part of the Salford Priors & Alcester Rural ward of Stratford-on-Avon District Council and is represented by Ashley Jones of Reform UK.
+Nationally, it is part of the Stratford-on-Avon constituency; the current member of parliament is Manuela Perteghella of the Liberal Democrats.
+Prior to Brexit in 2020, it was part of the West Midlands electoral region of the European Parliament.